fredmkatz/Literate/ldm/Literate.md

 __  ***For Machinery*** - mechanical attributes
-- **isEmbellishment** - Indicates whether this component is an embellishment added during post-parsing processing _(Boolean)_ 🔄 ***Default***: false
-  🔄  ***Note***: This attribute is set to true for components that are automatically generated or added during the fleshing out, review, or rendering processes, such as implied attributes or suggested model elements.
+- **isEmbellishment** - Indicates whether this component is an embellishment added during post-parsing processing _(Boolean)_ 🔄 ***Default***: false ℹ️ ***Note***: This attribute is set to true for components that are automatically generated or added during the fleshing out, review, or rendering processes, such as implied attributes or suggested model elements.
 It helps distinguish embellishments from the core model elements defined in the original LDM source.

-  And after that very long onelner on the Note, here's additional elaboration on  it With a second line in the first paragraph

-  And another paragraph, too.
-  Also with a second line

-    wildly: This is an unregistered annotation
-    minorNote: This is a minor note
-    majorNote: And this is a major note.
-Both should be annotations __  ***Markdown Support***
+__***Markdown Support***
 - **mdPrefix** (*[String](#string)*)
 	🆎 ***Derivation***: ""
 - **mdSuffix** (*[String](#string)*)